Brief Summary of Bankruptcy

 What happens if I forget to include a debt?

 If you forgot about a debt and remember it later, you should contact your trustee as soon as possible so that it may be added to your list of creditors.

 Is there any money that my creditors cannot touch?

 Personal injury compensation is protected from your creditors, and they can’t touch anything you bought with it.
 All superannuation is protected.
 If you apply for an early release of superannuation, then this money will no longer be protected.

 What will happen to any tax refunds during bankruptcy?

 If the tax office is one of the creditors, then any refund you are entitled to during the period of bankruptcy will be kept.
 After three years, any debt still owed is written off.
 You may retain tax refunds after bankruptcy discharge.
 Tax refunds received by you during the bankruptcy period will also be treated as income for income assessment purposes.
-Regardless of bankruptcy, you are still responsible for lodging your Income Tax Returns.
+Regardless of bankruptcy processing status, you are still responsible for lodging your income tax returns.

 Will bankruptcy affect my Centrelink benefits?